LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

    http:://www.myserver.com/lasso9/myLassoApp/core/types_methods/my_usertype.lasso

-Creating required SQLite database(s) on installation
+Creating Required SQLite Database(s) on Installation
 ----------------------------------------------------

 It is often desirable to keep configuration data for your LassoApp in a database